 Recent studies show over 1 million Americans fall victim to identity theft each year.
 This is an alarming number, and it’s enough to justify investing in a credit monitoring service.

 Celebrities often get enough trust to take on high credit limits.
-This is both good and bad, and the same applies for normal people.
+This is both good and bad, and the same applies to ordinary people.
 If you have a significant credit limit, make sure each transaction is safe.
 It only takes one fraudulent use of your credit card to ruin your credit rating and to send you deep into debt.

 Identity theft is not the only concern.
 Using credit card information at a non-trusted merchant can cause unauthorized charges.
 Credit card companies might cover your first loss or two, but don’t expect that fall-back to be there forever.
 Plus, becoming more of a liability to your credit card company will eventually come back to bite you.

 Many celebrities work under contract, which compares with the income prospects for self-employed workers.
-There are a few simple concepts you can take from the celeb finance world, that translate well if you are self-employed.
+You can take a few simple concepts from the celeb finance world that translate well if you are self-employed.

 Most important, don’t let a few months of good times dictate your budget for years to come.
 If you’re a professional poker player, you can’t expect a single tournament win to improve your lifestyle.
 As such, you can’t use it to justify being able to afford more in credit card bills each month.
 There’s a big difference between your lump sum earnings and your recurring earnings.
 This is a large enough difference that it can drive you deep into debt.
 This goes to show, a proper budget comes with knowing the right lifestyle to live.

-People look at credit repair in hopes of results in one to two years, but the biggest effects come into play after four to five years.
+People look at credit repair in hopes of results in one to two years, but the most significant effects come into play after four to five years.
 Many fall off track before the optimal results are attainable.
 This doesn’t mean such great credit building success is no longer within reach.

 Celebrities often live stable lives.
 This makes it easier to “plan for a lifetime” as there are no major financial worries in the soon future.
-You can make a similar effort, by planning out your credit building intents for the next five years.
-You can do this in many ways, such as by weighing the increase in borrowing availability and the improvement in credit rating.
+You can make a similar effort by planning out your credit building intents for the next five years.
+You can do this in many ways, such as by weighing the increase in borrowing availability and improving credit rating.

 Now, let’s not put all celebrities into a single shell.
-It’s never safe to assume all celebrities are able to stay responsible on their debt.
 Instead, it’s fairer to assume credit issues will arise when the celebrity reaches a tough financial time.
-This is because most celebrities are able to build up a lot of credit access over time.
-Any change in the celebrities affordability that’s not priced in can send the celeb into a downward credit spiral.
+This is because most celebrities can build up a lot of credit access over time.
+Any change in celebrity affordability that’s not priced can send the celeb into a downward credit spiral.
 Sooner or later, this often results in filing for bankruptcy.

 Learn from what the celebs do wrong, and examine your lifestyle every time you do taxes.
 It’s easy to let financial restraints drag you down until there’s obvious damage done.
 Yet, you can keep yourself from hitting new credit problems by being responsible and thought-out from day one!